oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/ComputeGF.md

 8. Custom Policy Compartment Name : Specify the compartment name where the Custom Policy is created.
 9. Create_Is PV Encryption In Transit Enabled attribute should be set to True to enable encryption for new instances.
 Default is False.
 10. Update_Is PV Encryption In Transit Enabled attribute should be set to True to enable encryption for existing instances.

-10. While export of instances, it will fetch details for only the primary VNIC attached to the instance.

 ## Remote Execution/Cloud Init Scenarios